cassgvp/WIN-Open-Neuroimaging-Community/docs/community/mountain-of-engagement.md

 # Mountain of Engagement"
 {: .fs-9 }

-Learn about how we aim to work with community members to help them reach the level of participation which it right for them {: .fs-6 .fw-300 }
+Learn about how we aim to work with community members to help them reach the level of participation which is right for them {: .fs-6 .fw-300 }

 ---